Ledger Nano S Plus wallet profile

 Security Features and Certification

 Here is what matters most - the Nano S Plus uses the same ST33K1M5 secure element chip found in the Nano X. This chip holds CC EAL5+ certification from ANSSI, the French national cybersecurity agency.
 In practical terms, your private keys never leave the device.
-When I sign a transaction, the Nano S Plus displays the recipient address and amount on its screen.
-I physically press buttons to confirm.
-No malware on my computer can intercept or modify this process because the signing happens inside the certified secure chip.
-I tested this by intentionally installing a sketchy browser extension that tried to modify transaction data.
-The Ledger caught the discrepancy immediately because what showed on my computer screen did not match what appeared on the device display.
+When signing a transaction, the Nano S Plus displays the recipient address and amount on its own screen.
+The user physically presses buttons to confirm.
+No malware on a connected computer can intercept or modify this process because the signing happens inside the certified secure chip.
+If transaction data is altered by a malicious browser extension, the discrepancy becomes visible immediately because the computer screen and device display show different values.

 Nano S Plus vs Nano X - Real World Differences